 Nora Kogan has been designing obsession-worthy jewelry in New York City for more than a decade.
 She opened her first Brooklyn boutique, St. Kilda, in Park Slope in 2009.
-In 2014, she relocated her shop to Williamsburg under her own name.
+In 2017, she relocated to midtown Manhattan and reopened as a showroom/Art Space.

 Nora Kogan makes pieces that embody the magic, beauty, and power that we possess within.
 In her hands, flora, fauna, and ancient symbols take on new meaning and life.
 Made by master artisans in NYC from recycled fine metals and ethically sourced gems, these modern-day talismans affirm and inspire through edgy -- yet embraceable -- feel-great design.
 She truly understands what makes us feel beautiful, inside and out.

 Nora Kogan’s jewelry reflects her endless curiosity and adventurousness.
 She draws on her wide travels, her dreams, and her deep knowledge of jewelry and fashion to create designs that feel timeless and yet unexpected at once.

 “I grew up in a house by the Black Sea where my grandfather collected books, my father collected knives, and my mother collected jewelry.
 When we left Odessa behind for good, my mother hid her jewels in a transistor radio that she entrusted to me, all of ten years old, during the long train ride from Russia to Italy.
 We spent the next year living in Ostia, a coastal town outside of Rome, in a dilapidated villa on the beach.

 “A year later we settled in Melbourne, Australia, in a seaside neighborhood called St. Kilda.
 Then St. Kilda was populated with artists, aborigines, junkies, holocaust survivors, intellectuals, and émigrés.
 Victorian mansions, Art Deco apartment buildings, palm trees and the beach made a surreal backdrop.